How to Spot the Patterns That Keep You Stuck in Leadership and Life

 Every racket has four interconnected parts.

 The Complaint is what you keep saying, the recurring frustration you voice to yourself and others.
-This isn't the sanitized version; it's the actual words you use when you're genuinely frustrated.
+This isn't the sanitized version.
+It's the actual words you use when you're genuinely frustrated.

 The Story is your explanation for why things are this way.
 You point to evidence, cite history, and build a logical case for why your complaint is valid.
 The story feels like objective reality, but it's always an interpretation that others might see completely differently.